tigerconnect/desktop-app/README.md

 * Prevents the installer from creating a desktop shortcut for TigerConnect.

 `/ntlm-domains="*.adomain.com, *.anotherdomain.com"`
-* A comma-separated list of servers for which integrated authentication is enabled.
-HTTP NTLM and Negotiate authentication will be tried.
+* A comma-separated list of servers for which Integrated Windows Authentication is enabled.
+HTTP NTLM and Negotiate (Kerberos) authentication will be tried.
-* Any domain listed will be considered for integrated auth.
+* Any domain listed will be considered for Integrated Windows Authentication.
+* Enabling this option will have the additional effect of changing the way some Microsoft websites fingerprint the app, to ensure that SSO is correctly offered on Azure and other SAML landing pages (requires TigerConnect Desktop App 5.4.2 or later).

 `/run-at-login=true`
 * If `true` (the default setting for the Single-Click installer):